5/14/2025

 Analyst, Northland Capital Markets

-Okay, and then sounds like you did have more left in backlog than anticipated when you had your December quarter earnings call.
-Given the margin accretion partially due to better and expected software, is your software backlog, what's your software backlog relative to overall backlog?
+Okay.
+And then it sounds like you did have more left in backlog than anticipated when you had your December quarter earnings call.
+Given the margin accretion partially due to better than expected software.
+Is your software backlog, what's your software backlog relative to overall backlog?
 Is it lower than usual in terms of the mix?

 speaker

-Yeah, I don't have a split on the mix in the backlog right here.
-However, your question actually gets to an interesting dynamic that's at play here in the quarter, which is we've demonstrated how we can actually grow gross profit despite declines in hardware revenues.
-So what I'd say about the mix of our orders is the mix of hardware to software in a new deployment where Inspire laptops are going out the door with the software load, that has not changed dramatically.
+Yeah, I don't have a split on the mix and the backlog right here.
+However, your question actually gets to an interesting dynamic that's at play here in the quarter, which is We've demonstrated how we can actually grow gross profit despite declines in hardware revenues.
+So what I'd say about the mix of our orders is the mix of hardware to software in a new deployment where Inspire laptops are going out the door with the software load.
 That has not changed dramatically.
+Yeah, that has not changed dramatically.
 And where we see the pattern going, however, is increasing software growth from two sources and as a mix of revenue, potentially a third.
 So we continue to see prior customers renew without new hardware orders.
 That's the first factor, which is just the layer of renewals.
 The second is as we ship new orders, we have been seeing improvements in the software load.
-We discussed that in the year-end results and we continue to see that in Q1 here.
-The third factor, and this is on the heels of the earlier question on this call regarding Imagine, is you can contemplate that as Imagine, which has a lower price point on the hardware, it is a smaller form factor.
-In many cases, carries similar software loads.
-We can imagine a dynamic where the cost to the customer, meaning our hardware revenues decline while still bringing significant, if not more, software loads.
-So a trade-off here between the hardware platform on which the software runs and our ability to grow a renewing software business with higher margins.
-Is that helpful to you,
+We discussed that in the year end results, and we continue to see that in Q1 here.
+The third factor, and this is on the heels of the earlier question on this call regarding Imagine, is you can contemplate that as Imagine, which has a lower price point on the hardware, it is a smaller form factor. in many cases carries similar software loads, we can imagine a dynamic where the cost to the customer, meaning our hardware revenues, decline while still bringing significant, if not more, software loads.
+So a tradeoff here between the hardware platform on which the software runs and our ability to grow a renewing software business with higher margins.
+Is that helpful insight?

 speaker